Set up sign-in for multitenant Microsoft Entra ID using custom policies in Azure Active Directory B2C

 In this article, it assumed that SocialAndLocalAccounts starter pack is used in the previous steps mentioned in pre-requisite.

-To enable sign-in for users with an Azure AD account in Azure Active Directory B2C (Azure AD B2C), you need to create an application in Azure portal.
+To enable users to sign in to Azure AD B2C with a Microsoft Entra account, you first need to create an application in the Microsoft Entra tenant from the Azure portal.
 For more information, see Register an application with the Microsoft identity platform.

 Sign in to the Azure portal.